clasimoes/nd00333-capstone/starter_file/README.md

 S | Port of Embarkation	is S = Southampton | 0 = No, 1 = Yes
 male | Is male.
 If not, we consider the passenger female. | 0 = No, 1 = Yes

-The data has been uploaded [this repository](https://github.com/clasimoes/nd00333-capstone/blob/master/titanic_data/full_capstone.csv) for ease.
+The data has been uploaded to [this repository](https://github.com/clasimoes/nd00333-capstone/blob/master/titanic_data/full_capstone.csv) for ease.

 ### Task
-In this project we aim to create a model with the best possible **Accuracy** to classify if a passenger survives or not the shipwreck.
+In this project, we aim to create a model with the best possible **Accuracy** to classify if a passenger survives or not the shipwreck.
 For this, we use two approaches:

 1) **Using AutoML**:
-In this approach, we provide the dataset to AutoML and it automatically does the featurization, try different algorithms and test the performance of many different models.
+In this approach, we provide the dataset to AutoML and it automatically does the featurization, tries different algorithms, and test the performance of many different models.

 2) **Using HyperDrive**:
 In this case, we test only a single algorithm and create different models by providing different hyperparameters.
 The chosen algorithm is Logistic Regression using the framework SKLearn.
 Unlike AutoML, here we need to manually perform feature scaling, normalization and select interesting columns for our model.

-In both cases, the best performing model created during runs can be saved and deployed, and its parameters can be checked both in Azure ML portal and in the run logs.
+In both cases, the best performing model created during runs can be saved and deployed, and its parameters can be checked both in the Azure ML portal and in the run logs.

 The features that are used in this experiment are the ones described in the data dictionary above.
-However, in the case of the HyperDrive, we manually remove the columns "Name", "Ticket" and "Cabin", which are not supported by the Logistic Regression classifier.
+However, in the case of the HyperDrive, we manually remove the columns "Name", "Ticket", and "Cabin" which are not supported by the Logistic Regression classifier.

 ### Access

-The data has been uploaded [this repository](https://github.com/clasimoes/nd00333-capstone/blob/master/titanic_data/full_capstone.csv) for ease.
+The data has been uploaded to [this repository](https://github.com/clasimoes/nd00333-capstone/blob/master/titanic_data/full_capstone.csv) for ease.
-In order to access it in our Azure notebooks, we need to download it from an external link into the Azure workspace.
+To access it in our Azure notebooks, we need to download it from an external link into the Azure workspace.

-For that, we can use the `Dataset` class, which allows importing tabular data from files in the web.
+For that, we can use the `Dataset` class, which allows importing tabular data from files on the web.
 With that, we become able to create and register a dataset in Azure ML Platform and convert it to a Pandas Dataframe.

 ```python